booyaa/hyperironclad/README.md

 - files.sh - creates a temporary container that allows you to access the files in a data container.
+- poke.sh - create a busy container with link and volumes_from a given
+container
+- restore.sh - restore script, currently only handles wordpress files. sql restore to follow.
 - query.sh - fires up a mysql client against your mysql/mariadb container.

-- restore.sh - restore script, currently only handles wordpress files. sql restore to follow.
+## undocumented
 - util.sh - script library, don't use directly.

 # usage